 Today marks our 62nd country.
 Welcome to Brazil!

-Three excursions were scheduled today, so Wayne and Sal were feeling a little anxious about the day ahead and whether we would manage to tick them all off.
-Kudos to us, it was a successful day, and we managed to achieve all three activities in Brazil and still back home in Argentina by 4 pm.
+Three excursions were scheduled today, so Wayne and Sal were anxious about the day ahead and whether we would manage to tick them all off.
+Kudos to us.
+It was a successful day, and we achieved all three activities in Brazil and were still back home in Argentina by 4 pm.

 The bridge across the Iguazu River (the border between the two countries), halfway across it, is painted yellow and green, the Brazilian flag colours.

-After a short wait, we were up and away; I was fortunate to be seated up front, so I was in the best position to capture this incredible flight, short and sweet, but we looped over and around a few times the falls, a total of 10 minutes, but it was magical We were on a natural high after landing.
+After a short wait, we were up and away; I was fortunate to be seated up front, so I was in the best position to capture this incredible flight, short and sweet, but we looped over and around a few times the falls, a total of 10 minutes.
+Still, it was magical.
+We were on a natural high after landing.

 Next up, we were whisked across the road to the bird sanctuary 'Parque das Aves', a very well-structured bird park; it is home to many bird species that have been rescued and provided a safe space to recover in a more natural habitat, in an Atlantic rainforest, to enjoy a better life.

-We absolutely loved it; your proximity to the birds was enchanting as you walked the park.
-We especially loved the Macaw enclosure; you could relax and be amongst the birds as they would go about their day; there was also a few close calls as they would fly up above you.
+We loved it; your proximity to the birds was enchanting as you walked the park.
+We especially loved the Macaw enclosure; you could relax amongst the birds as they went about their day.
+There were also a few close calls as they flew up above you.

 As we entered the Iguazu National Park in Foz de Iguazu (Brazil), the skies opened, and the rain set in.
 Still, we were waterproof (no need for those environmentally damaging plastic ponchos) and presented an excellent opportunity to see the falls with fewer tourists as most avoid the rain.
 Fortunately, local guides could drive in the park, so we were delivered to the two viewpoints easily and quickly.
 The first viewpoint was terrific, but the second was like no other.